openssl/openssl/Configurations/README.md

                         obj2lib(lib => "PATH/TO/libfile",
                                 objs => [ "PATH/TO/objectfile", ... ]);

-                  'lib' has the intended library file name *without* extension, obj2lib is expected to add that.  'objs' has the list of object files to build this library.
+                  'lib' has the intended library filename *without* extension, obj2lib is expected to add that.  'objs' has the list of object files to build this library.